 The engagement team discussion: from “significant decisions” to “matters discussed”

-Under extant ISA 240.15, the engagement team discusses the susceptibility of the entity’s financial statements to material misstatement due to fraud.
+Under extant ISA 240.15 , the engagement team discusses the susceptibility of the entity’s financial statements (FS) to material misstatement due to fraud.
 The documentation requirement under extant ISA 240.47 captures the “significant decisions” from that discussion.
-In practice, most templates reduce this to a single conclusion paragraph.
+In our experience, most templates reduce this to a single conclusion paragraph.

 ISA 240 (Revised) paragraph 29 makes the discussion itself more prescriptive.
-The engagement team discussion must now explicitly include how the entity’s financial statements may be susceptible to material misstatement due to fraud.
-The discussion must cover fraudulent financial reporting and misappropriation of assets by employees (both carried over from the extant standard) as well as misappropriation of assets by third parties (new).
-The discussion must also address the fraud risk factors the team has identified.
+The engagement team discussion must now explicitly include how the entity’s FS may be susceptible to material misstatement due to fraud.
+The discussion must cover fraudulent financial reporting, misappropriation of assets by employees (both carried over from the extant standard), misappropriation of assets by third parties (new), and the fraud risk factors the team has identified.
 The requirement to discuss third-party misappropriation is new.
 Under the extant standard, most fraud brainstorming sessions focus on management fraud and employee misappropriation.
 Paragraph 29(a)(ii)c. of ISA 240 (Revised) now requires the team to exchange ideas about how assets could be misappropriated by third parties.

 For documentation purposes, the shift from “significant decisions” to “matters discussed” means your template needs to capture the substance of the conversation.
 A single summary paragraph no longer suffices.
-The working paper should record which fraud risk factors the team considered, why certain factors were assessed as giving rise (or not giving rise) to identified fraud risks, and the reasoning behind the team’s assessment of how fraud could occur in the specific context of this entity.
+This is the finding that generates the most RNs at review.
+The WP should record which fraud risk factors the team considered, why certain factors were assessed as giving rise (or not giving rise) to identified fraud risks, how fraud could occur in the specific context of this entity, and what the team concluded about the relative likelihood of each scenario.

 This aligns with what the AFM found in its 2023 fraud risk analysis review of 32 statutory audits.
 The regulator reported that the presumed fraud risk in revenue recognition was often not recognised, and that teams frequently failed to specify how management could commit fraud.
 The revised standard’s documentation requirement directly addresses both findings.